bittin/cosmos-commander/README.md

 # cosmic-commander

-Dual Pane File manager for the COSMIC desktop environment.
+Dual Panel File manager for the COSMIC desktop environment.
 Think of a less cluttered Krusader.

-This project is based on COSMIC files.
+This project is based on [COSMIC files](https://github.com/pop-os/cosmic-files).

 > [!NOTE]
 > This project is very early in the development process.
 It barely displays two panels with   tabs and a button bar.
 Goal is to have an embedded terminal and full interactivity between the two panels.